 shop, furniture stores, auto parts, numerous clothing stores and restaurants and much more.

 When W.T.
 Grants Department Store went out of business, K-Mart took their place, and in a

-bold move, Phil and Iris rolled up their sleeves and added five more stores along Prosperity
+bold move, Phil rolled up his sleeves and added five more stores along Prosperity

 Avenue, adjacent to Thrifty Drugs.
 In December of 1976, Baskin-Robbins 31 Flavors, a Donut

 shop, and Ernie's Liquor moved into three of the newly constructed stores.

 Over the next decade, it was business as usual with many tenants coming and going.
 Some

 outgrew the space they rented, while others were bought or sold, or went out of business